neon-xyz/neon-js/packages/sdk/README.md

-# sdk

-This is a backend SDK that helps to integrate and receive Neon's webhooks and callbacks.
-For futher details consult [documentation](https://neonpay.readme.io/docs/webhooks-and-callbacks).

 # Neon SDK ES Module

 This is a backend SDK that helps to integrate and implement processing for Neon's webhooks.
 For futher details consult [documentation](https://neonpay.readme.io/docs/webhooks-and-callbacks).